 One of the main areas of risk when it comes to property management is the possibility of having someone living illegally on your property.
 So how can California landlords deal effectively and legally with squatters?
 And how do the new laws affect evictions in California?

-This blog will give an overview of the new laws California landlords should be aware of.
+This blog will give an overview of the new laws California property owners should be aware of.
 Keep in mind that this discussion is particular to the state of California and that it doesn't constitute legal advice.
 If you're looking for specific legal advice for your rental properties, get in touch with a legal expert.

 An Overview of Squatting and Evictions in California